1Regina/Rocket_Academy/Bootcamp/module3/README.md

     "type": "module"
     ```
 7. go to index.js and add this at the start of file
+    ```
     import express from 'express';
     import { read } from './jsonFileStorage.js'; or import read from './jsonFileStorage.js';

     const app = express()
     const port = 3004
+    ```
-8. at the terminal to run the index.js, instead of the old node index.js, do the following below.
-Nodemon refresh changes so this eliminates the need to restart server all the time there is changes
+8. at the terminal to run the index.js, instead of the old `node index.js`, do `nodemon index.js -e js ` . **Nodemon** refresh changes so this eliminates the need to restart server all the time there is changes.
+Once we transition to SQL DBS, feel free to use nodemon without the -e argument.
-    nodemon index.js -e js
-9. Once we transition to SQL DBS, feel free to use nodemon without the -e argument.
-10. or simply
+9.  or simply `nodemon index.js`
-    nodemon index.js

-For EJS, do these also
+## For EJS, do these also
-1. npm install ejs
+10. npm install ejs
-2. Set up the following file structure
+11. Set up the following file structure
     ```
         └── my-app
             ├── index.js